Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## User Guide

-Since most users will be content with using the framework as it is, in this section we describe how to create a proper endpoint, model and database configuration that will then be used by backend, frontend and the database.
+Since most users will be content with using the platform as it is, in this section we describe how to create a proper endpoint, model and database configuration that will then be used by backend, frontend and the database.
 If you are concerned about the exact details of how SWF operates and want to dig deeper into its internals, please refer to [the next section](#how-does-it-work).

 ### `configuration.json` Usage